AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \label{sec:bandwidth-complexity}

 What data must a full node download?
 A full node must be able to *completely validate* a *single chain*.
-Thus, a full node of a simplex-chain needs to download all blocks for that simplex-chain, and all auxiliary data to verify PoRs.
-Provided that the PoRs and corresponding headers remain available (which they always do[^alwaysdo]), the total depends on which UT protocol variant is used (some already include that auxiliary data).
+For a simplex-chain, provided that the PoRs and corresponding headers remain available (which they always do[^alwaysdo]), this means it must download: all blocks for that simplex-chain, and all auxiliary data to verify PoRs.
+Note that bandwidth requirements depend on which UT protocol variant is used.

 [^alwaysdo]: The necessary PoRs are, at the very least, part of other simplex-chains, so "always do" assumes that simplex-chains themselves remain available, excluding planned shutdown.
 Since all blockchain networks *depend* on the availability of their chains, this is a safe assumption.

-The data a full node requires are: each block, the headers of all reflecting chains, and the missing branches for all PoRs.
-Network-wide, headers consume $N_1 \cdot B_f \cdot B_h$ B/s, and PoRs (only for that specific chain) use $N_1 \cdot B_f \cdot g \cdot \ceil{\log_2 N_1}$ B/s.
+For $\UT{\text{+OP}}$, the data a full node requires are: each block, the headers of all reflecting chains, and the missing branches for all PoRs.
+Network-wide, headers consume $N_1 \cdot B_f \cdot B_h$ B/s.
+For a single chain, PoRs use $N_1 \cdot B_f \cdot g \cdot \ceil{\log_2 N_1}$ B/s -- $g$ is the digest size of the hash used for merkle trees (usually 32 bytes).
 Let's denote the total bandwidth required $\Delta s$.
 In the worst case, where both headers and PoRs must be downloaded:
 \begin{equation}
 \begin{split}
 \Delta s & = k_1 + (N_1 \cdot B_f \cdot B_h) + (N_1 \cdot B_f \cdot g \cdot \ceil{\log_2 N_1}) \\